 TIP 2: Make sure that your butter is very cold when you dice it.

 TIP 3: After you dice the butter, put it back in the fridge while you gather the other ingredients.

 TIP 4: Put a few ice cubes in a measuring cup and fill with water.
 Tap water is not cold enough.

 Add all the ingredients except the ice water to your food processor.
 Process just until thoroughly combined.
 Add 1 tablespoon of water at a time and pulse the food processor.
 Continue until you can squeeze a small bit of the dough and it holds together ~ almost like cookie dough.
 I love my Kitchen Aid Food Processor.
 I’ve had it for 17 years and it’s a workhorse.

 On a lightly floured counter, roll out the crust dough.
 For a 10~inch tart pan, roll to 11 ~ 12 inches.
 For a 4 1/2 tart pan (I love mini~tarts!), roll out to 5 ~ 6 inches.

 Place the crust in the tart pan and gently push into the edges and up to the top of the sides.
 Use pieces of dough to fill in where needed.

-NOTE: You can prepare the tart pans ahead and put in the fridge until you are ready to fill them.
+NOTE: You can prepare the tart pans ahead and put in the fridge until you are ready to add the filling them.